 Savings Account Requirements

-- Minimum opening balance requirements
+- Minimum opening balance

-- Minimum daily balance requirements
+- Minimum daily balance

-- A certain number of direct deposits per month
+- A required number of direct deposits

-What are the Savings Account Fees?
+What Are the Savings Account Fees?

 How to Access Your Funds

-- Withdrawals at the bank itself
+- Withdrawals at a bank branch

 - ATM withdrawals